 Epazote (pronounced eh-pah-ZOH-teh) is an aromatic herb; both the fresh leaves and tender stems are used in cooking.
 The epazote plant is a leafy annual or short-lived perennial plant that can reach 4 feet in height.
 Its dark green, long, slender, jagged leaves end in a point.
 The flowers are green and very small; they produce thousands of tiny seeds.
 As an herb, it is suitable for gluten-free, vegan, vegetarian, and paleo diets.

-Native to Central America, where it has been grown for culinary and medicinal purposes for countless generations, epazote has spread as a “weed” (growing in empty lots and by roadsides) throughout a large part of North and South America and even into Europe and Asia, where practically no one is aware of its uses.
+Native to Central America, epazote has been grown for culinary and medicinal purposes for countless generations.
+This herb is used in everyday cooking in the southern Mexican state of Oaxaca and the Yucatan Peninsula among the Mayan-speaking peoples.
+Epazote has spread as a weed (growing in empty lots and by roadsides) throughout a large part of North and South America and even into Europe and Asia.

 If you are unable to get it fresh and can’t grow it, then at least try to get some of the herbs in dried form.
+You are most likely to find these at a Mexican grocery store or in the Hispanic foods section of a well-stocked supermarket.
 The flavor of the dried form of this herb will be much less intense, but it will give you an authentic Mexican flavor profile that you can’t get anywhere else.

 Store fresh epazote either by placing the stems in a glass of water (like cut flowers), or wrap the leaves in a damp paper towel and place it into an unsealed plastic bag.
 You can freeze leaves of epazote in an ice cube tray filled with water.
 One frozen cube will give you the usual amount called for in most recipes.

 Health Benefits of Epazote